 - Use of Firebase Crashlytics for crash reporting

 Obviously, different people value different things, so let me be explicit on what I was trying to achieve.
 First of all, separation of code related to UI and business logic makes it easier to get good feature velocity as developers can work on the UI and business logic independently.
-This is not enforced by Flutter, so you need to be careful when building up the app structure.
-I created a global UI theme (good), created a provider for authentication using a separate folder with code files for business logic for Auth0 authentication (also good), but copied code from geolocator’s example code where widgets and logic were in a single file (bad).
+Making changes is also easier as the application grows, because you have less to understand and less options for introducing new bugs.
+This separation is not enforced by Flutter, so you need to be careful when building up the app structure.
+I created a global UI theme, created a provider (not to be confused with provider used for state) for authentication using a separate folder with code files for business logic for Auth0 authentication, but in the first version just copied code from geolocator’s example code where widgets and logic were in a single file (bad).
+In a later refactoring, I rewrote the location state logic into its own model (see

 State management is super-important to avoid high complexity, errors in the UI, slow rendering of the app, and the need to re-write state code as the application evolves.
-I tried out setState, inheritedWidget, BLOC, Redux, and scoped model (overview of state management approaches here).
-Of these, I evaluated setState and inheritedWidget to be too simple for a larger project, while BLOC and Redux are both viable choices for applications with lots of data.
+I tried out setState, inheritedWidget, BLOC, Redux, and scoped_model (overview of state management approaches here).
+Of these, I evaluated setState and inheritedWidget to be too simple for a larger project (they are basically low-level building blocks), while BLOC and Redux are both viable choices for applications with lots of data.
 BLOC fits better in with the Flutter language constructs, but if you are used to Redux, that is probably your preferred choice.
-For this not-so-data-heavy app, I chose scoped model as a simple, but very powerful state library that fits nicely into Flutter thinking.
+For this not-so-data-heavy app, I originally chose scoped model as a simple, but very powerful state library that fitted nicely into Flutter thinking.
+Google later recommended using provider, and I then refactored everything into using provider for propagation of state changes, but only simple classes to manage state.
+For more complex state, you probably need something more advanced for state management, like MobX, in combination with provider.

 There are two things everybody knows should be part of any project, but that you typically add too late: testing and localisation.
 I wanted to test basic unit testing, mocking, as well as UI widget testing.
-I played with http_server to set up a mock web server (code is still in the test/ folder), however, I managed to do what I wanted with mocking of Auth0.
-The UI widget testing is still missing (PRs welcome!), but I added simple app state testing, as well as mocking of login and logout.
+I played with http_server to set up a mock web server (code is still in the test/ folder), however, I managed to do what I wanted with mocking of the various external services (see

-Localisation is in its basic form a mess in Flutter, with lots of boilerplate.
+Localisation is in its basic form a mess in Flutter, with lots of boilerplate (official docs).
 The only viable option I could find was to use an Android Studio/IntelliJ plugin called flutter_i18n.
 It uses .arb files with translations for each language and auto-generates the boilerplate necessary to inject a localisation class S into the widgets.
+This makes first_app wired up for supporting locales and translations of your app into various languages by just following the established pattern.

 One of the concerns about Flutter is how the platform-independent overlay interacts with the iOS and Android platforms to make apps that can run on both platforms.
 I thus wanted to both use an OS-native capability in my app (device geo location), as well as test out how to integrate code into the app that needs OS-specific code.
-The flutter-auth0 plugin is not published and the project was somewhat dormant, but had what I needed for Auth0 authentication and authorisation functionality, so I forked the project and used that plugin for Auth0 support.
-Callbacks are needed for the authn/authz flows, and this is handled with OS-specific code.
-Also, the geolocator plugin uses OS-specific location code, but is a published and supported library/plugin, so I could then test both.
+The appauth package requires a callback registered in iOS and Android.
+This was very smooth (see README for details).
+Also, the geolocator package uses OS-specific location code, something that also went pretty smoothly, even with the interaction with underlying OS permissions to get location (pop-up to request access from the user).

 Finally, I wanted to add analytics and crash reporting capabilities, as well as test out how to integrate with one of the backend-as-a-service offerings.
-I explored AWS Amplify and Google Firebase, but from a library support, only Firebase had mature enough libraries, so Firebase realistically was the only option (about six months ago).
-Any production-grade app needs this support, and while I have not actually put this app into production, the integration was simple enough and with Google having bought Fabric, the Crashlytics part “came for free” (though with a bit too complicated configuration).
+I explored AWS Amplify and Google Firebase, but from a library support, only Firebase had mature enough libraries, so Firebase realistically was the only option.
+This may have changed, however, Firebase offers a lot of things out of the box for app developers and is a safe choice as back-end “to-go”.
+Any production-grade app needs analytics and crash reporting (though Flutter rarely crashes from what I have seen).
+First_app is thus wired for both and after having used CodeMagic as a build pipeline and submitted the app to both Google Play and Apple Appstore, I can highly recommend having that kind of visibility into usage!

-On the downside, you still work in two eco-systems in parallel.
-Upgrading Xcode/iOS, to new libraries (e.g. AndroidX), and build system changes requires an understanding of the eco-systems and preferably Swift/Kotlin(Java).
+You still need to work in two eco-systems in parallel.
+Upgrading Xcode/iOS, to new libraries (e.g. AndroidX), and build system changes requires a basic understanding of the eco-systems and preferably some Swift/Kotlin.
 You need to continuously update to the latest technologies and libraries to avoid that you get stuck in incompatibilities between components.
-The library/plugin system is powerful and you can lock the dependencies, which is a good thing, but you need to investigate the maturity and history of what you choose to dependent on.
+The library/plugin system is powerful and you can lock the dependencies, which is a good thing, but you need to investigate the maturity and history of what you choose to be dependent on.
 If not, you may end up stuck with an important component that is not actively maintained.
-This means that your team should have a decent level of iOS and Android eco-system expertise in addition to Flutter to make sure you navigate well.
+This means that your team should have a basic level of iOS and Android eco-system expertise in addition to Flutter to make sure you navigate well.

-Comparing with React Native, it is an eco-system that has more maturity (but less focused direction), but with similar dependencies on the underlying OS.
-Flutter has quickly become a viable alternative.
-At this point, the choice is probably less about technology and more about strategy, people, and skills.
-If you want your frontend developers to develop mobile apps and they are already using React for web, then React Native is a logical choice.
+Comparing with React Native, an eco-system that has more maturity (but less focused direction), it has similar dependencies on the underlying OS.
+Flutter quickly became a viable alternative, and the choice is less about technology and more about strategy, people, and skills.
+If you want your frontend developers to develop mobile apps and they are already using React for web, then React Native is a logical choice (though I would recommend a project to evaluate what you could gain by using Flutter).
 If you see mobile apps more in the context of desktop apps/unified web/desktop development, if you have more business logic, and you want UI/UX to be shared across web, mobile apps, and desktop applications, your business logic developers may be more comfortable in a language like Dart that is very similar to Java.

 Many technology choices are of such a nature that engineers tend to forget that often the biggest concern is people and competences, not technical capabilities!